 Global Experiences Transfer Credit Approval Process

 Whether you are beginning an Exchange program application or exploring Non-OHIO options, this page is your guide to transfer credit for international global experiences.
-Each step of the process below will need to complete in the Global Opportunities Application and Registration Portal (GO App) for your individual experience.
+Each step of the process below will need to be completed in the Office of Global Opportunities Student Portal for your individual experience.

 Note: The below steps are only for international global experiences where a student is participating in a for-credit experience.
 If you are looking for information regarding transferring credit from a U.S. institution, please consult your academic advisor.